-Philmont's Code Enforcement Regulations Responsibility and Purview ▪ The Code Enforcement Officer is tasked with administering and enforcing all aspects of the Uniform Code, the Energy Code and the Zoning Law. ▪ The duties specifically include reviewing and investigating complaints and pursuing administrative and legal enforcement actions through the courts. ▪ The Code Enforcement Officer is authorized to order in writing the remedying of any building condition or activity that is in violation of relevant laws. ▪ The CEO's authority also includes administering and enforcing specific laws adopted to address building conditions.
+The CEO's authority also includes administering and enforcing specific laws adopted to address building conditions.
 These laws include the Unsafe Buildings law, Tenancy Registration and Certificates of Occupancy, and Vacant Buildings Registry.
-Penalties ▪ If the property owner does not comply, the local law allows for a civil penalties of not more than \$250 for each day for which a violation continues and references state laws that allows for a fine up to \$1,000 per day and imprisonment.
-Reporting Requirements ▪ The Code Enforcement Officer shall submit monthly report to the Village Board and an annual report to the New York Secretary of State that includes a summary of all transactions and activities conducted by the CEO and the inspectors.
-Unsafe Buildings Law ▪ Unsafe Buildings requires that the Building Inspector declare dangerous buildings a public nuisance and direct the property owner to take action to address the dangerous conditions, including removal of all unsanitary, flammable or combustible materials and the boarding up all windows, doors and openings to the building. ▪ If the property owner fails to take action, the Building Inspector can take action and the cost shall be a lien on the property if the property owner fails to reimburse the Village for all costs and expenses.
-Section 301 of the Property Maintenance Code ▪ The owner of the premises shall maintain the structures and exterior property in compliance with these requirements except as otherwise provided for in this code ▪ A person shall not occupy as owner-occupant or permit another person to occupy premises that are not in a sanitary and safe condition and that do not comply with the requirements of this chapter. ▪ Occupants of a dwelling unit, rooming unit or housekeeping unit are responsible for keeping in a clean, sanitary and safe condition that part of the dwelling unit, rooming unit, housekeeping unit or premises they occupy and control.
+Penalties If the property owner does not comply, the local law allows for a civil penalties of not more than \$250 for each day for which a violation continues and references state laws that allows for a fine up to \$1,000 per day and imprisonment.
+Reporting Requirements The Code Enforcement Officer shall submit monthly report to the Village Board and an annual report to the New York Secretary of State that includes a summary of all transactions and activities conducted by the CEO and the inspectors.
+Unsafe Buildings Law Unsafe Buildings requires that the Building Inspector declare dangerous buildings a public nuisance and direct the property owner to take action to address the dangerous conditions, including removal of all unsanitary, flammable or combustible materials and the boarding up all windows, doors and openings to the building.If the property owner fails to take action, the Building Inspector can take action and the cost shall be a lien on the property if the property owner fails to reimburse the Village for all costs and expenses.
+Section 301 of the Property Maintenance Code The owner of the premises shall maintain the structures and exterior property in compliance with these requirements except as otherwise provided for in this codeA person shall not occupy as owner-occupant or permit another person to occupy premises that are not in a sanitary and safe condition and that do not comply with the requirements of this chapter.Occupants of a dwelling unit, rooming unit or housekeeping unit are responsible for keeping in a clean, sanitary and safe condition that part of the dwelling unit, rooming unit, housekeeping unit or premises they occupy and control.